f5devcentral/Triton-Server-NGINX-Plus-Ingress-Controller/README.md

 Triton Server needs a repository of models that it will make available for inferencing.
 For this example, we are using an existing NFS server and placing our model files there.
 Copy the local _model_repository_ directory onto your NFS server.
 Then, add the url or IP address of your NFS server and the server path of your model repository to `values.yaml`.

-If you do not have an available, a NFS server (k8s manifest) is included which may be deployed and loaded with the included model repository.
+If you do not have an NFS currently available, you can deploy a NFS server (k8s manifest) which may be deployed and loaded with the included model repository.
 ```
 cd Triton-Server-NGINX-Plus-Ingress-Controller
 kubectl apply -f nfs-server.yaml